PPKFS/haskell-roguelike-tutorial/part-0/part0.md

 The rest of this part is setting up an empty cabal project, installing the relevant libraries, and verifying that indeed the hell of library paths has been solved.

 I'm going to assume you have a working Haskell setup already. `ghcup` is almost certainly your best bet for doing it all painlessly.
+I've tested the code with GHC 9.8.2 and with 9.12.2, so it should be fine with 9.10 and probably 9.4/9.6.

 ## Installing `bearlibterminal`